Psycoy/MixEval/README.md

 <img src="resources/imgs/arena_cost.jpg" width="60%">
 </p>

-*Benchmark correlations (%) with Chatbot Arena Elo, alongside the total costs of evaluating a single GPT-3.5-Turbo-0125 model.
+*Benchmark correlations (%) with Chatbot Arena Elo, against the total costs of evaluating a single GPT-3.5-Turbo-0125 model.
 MixEval and MixEval-Hard show the highest correlations with Arena Elo and Arena Elo (En) among leading benchmarks.
 We reference the crowdsourcing price for Amazon Mechanical Turk ($0.05 per vote) when estimating the cost of evaluating a single model on Chatbot Arena (approximately $2,936).
 Chatbot Arena is prohibitively expensive, while MixEval and MixEval-Hard are cheap and cost-effective alternatives.
 For more details, please refer to our paper.*

 <br>